Medically reviewed by Drugs.com. Last updated on July 26, 2020.

 Hypersensitivity to any pyrethroid or pyrethrin, or to any component of the formulation.

 OTC labeling (cream rinse/lotion): When used for self-medication, do not use on infants <2 months of age; near the eyes; inside the nose, ear, mouth, or vagina.
 Consult health care provider for use on eyebrows or eyelashes.

 Head lice: Topical: Cream rinse/lotion 1%: Prior to application, wash hair with conditioner-free shampoo; rinse with water and towel dry.
 Apply a sufficient amount of lotion or cream rinse to saturate the hair and scalp (especially behind the ears and nape of neck).
-Leave on hair for no longer than 10 minutes, then rinse off with warm water; remove remaining nits with nit comb.
-A single application is generally sufficient; however may repeat 7 days after first treatment if lice or nits are still present.
+Leave on hair for 10 minutes (but no longer), then rinse off with warm water; remove remaining nits with nit comb.
+A single application is generally sufficient; however, may repeat 7 days after first treatment if lice or nits are still present.

 Pubic lice (off-label use): Topical: Cream rinse 1%: Apply to affected areas and wash off after 10 minutes (CDC [Workowski 2015]).